james-radford/jsontocsv/README.md

-Navigate in a terminal window to the root folder and then hit "node index.js" to star the application.
+Navigate in a terminal window to the root folder and then hit "node index.js" to start the application.
 Then hit http://localhost:3000/ in your browser to conver the string to csv.